lisaover/DatabasesSQLforDataSci/README.md

 * _Analyzing_data.ipynb_ stores a dataset into a database from a .CSV file using Python.
 This script also queries and analyzes the data using SQL and Python.

 ## Chicago School Progress
 This folder contains the Chicago Public School Progress Report files.
 This lab involved working with a real word dataset using SQL and Python to query columns with spaces or special characters in their names and with mixed names.
 It also required the use of built in database functions.
 * _CPS Progress Report 2011-12.csv_ is the dataset showing all school-level performance data used to create CPS School Report Cards for the 2011-2012 school year.
 The data was loaded into a Db2 database on IBM Cloud.
 * _CPS_reportcard_data_description.pdf_ contains descriptions of the report card dataset _CPS Progress Report 2011-12.csv_
 * _Chicago_school_progress.ipynb_ contains the scripts used to connect to and query the database.

+## Final Course Assignment
+This folder contains data files and a Jupyter Notebook script that demonstrates use of a variety of SQL commands to query the three datasets.
+* _Census_Data.csv_ contains six socioeconomic indicators of public health significance and a “hardship index,” by Chicago community area, for the years 2008 – 2012.
+For more detailed information, see the [data description](https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2).
+* _Chicago_Crime_Data_ reflects reported incidents of crime (with the exception of murders where data exists for each victim) that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.
+For more detailed information, see the [data description](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).
+* _Chicago_Public_Schools_ shows all school level performance data used to create CPS School Report Cards for the 2011-2012 school year.
+For more detailed information, see the [data description](https://data.cityofchicago.org/Education/Chicago-Public-Schools-Progress-Report-Cards-2011-/9xs2-f89t).
+* _Final_course_assignment.ipynb_ contains the script with ipython-sql code, which is used to query the datasets.